Regulation of Care

 must appoint, at the registered provider’s expense, a person (the

-that the registered provider carries on that is a children’s home.
+provider carries on at the children’s home.[55]

 (2) If the registered